evolvingstuff/vdw2/content/posts/obesity-of-9000-us-adults-dexa-said-72-percent-were-obese-bmi-said-42-percent-were-obese.md

 ---

-#### VitaminDWiki – <a href="/posts/obesity-is-associated-with-low-vitamin-d-and-treated-by-d-as-well-aug-2019obesit-ed-by-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Obesity is associated with low Vitamin D (and treated by D as well) – Aug 2019|Obesity is associated and treated by Vitamin D">Obesity is associated with low Vitamin D (and treated by D as well) – Aug 2019|Obesity is associated and treated by Vitamin D</a>
+#### VitaminDWiki – <a href="/posts/obesity-is-associated-with-low-vitamin-d-and-treated-by-d-as-well" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Obesity is associated with low Vitamin D (and treated by D as well) – Aug 2019">Obesity is associated and treated by Vitamin D</a>

 ---